BahaBurrito/AutoLogMCPE-script/README.md

 # AutoLogMCPE-script
-made by cmo aka Pvpit credits to him for making this open source
+made by cmo aka Pvpit credits to him for making this open source AND YOU CAN FORK THIS TO MAKE IT BETTER IN YOUR OWN WAY

 this is legal because it moves ur cursor automatically to the save and quit button